carlos-r-git/scriptsearch/README.md

 <!-- badges: end -->

-Scriptsearch is a package for searching R scripts you have previously made, but haven’t documented.
-This is intended to help students look back at their old work and enable them to reuse the solutions they have already learned.
+Scriptsearch is a package for searching R scripts you have previously made, but forgot to document.
+This is intended to help students look back at their old work and enable them to reuse solutions they have already learned.

 ## Installation